CWG-DS/Clipboard-Health/README.md

 <img src="Images\LikelihoodRejection_NewData.png" alt="drawing"/>

 As seen above, our resulting [% of Decline Rides] describes an inverse sigmoid distribution.
 We can also appreciate some deviance from this distribution at the right tail end caused by extreme values.
-However, since the 30$ marks our break even point it will be irrelevant for our specific case and therefore will have no effect on our analysis.
+However, since 30$ marks our break even point it will be irrelevant for our specific case and therefore will have no effect on our analysis.

 Now that we have our data cleaned and sorted we will proceed with the pricing strategy portion of our work.

 **Fixed Pricing Strategy**

 We will first maximize profits for a fixed payment method.
 This is, Drivers will be payed a fixed amount for every ride they partake in throughout the 12 months duration of the program.
 To do so we will employ a costum function which will itterate 12 times, once per month, through every possible value [0.01$ - 30.01$] and output the total profit obtained per value input.
-To make this process as clear as possible we will go through each component of the function we will go through the logic of the function first and then showcase the code it self.
+To make this process as clear as possible we will go through the logic of the function first and then showcase the code it self.

 1. Function Set Up
 We import the necessary libraries and set up our initial parameters which are:

 - Lambda Value: 1
 - Number of Riders: 1.000
 - Maximun Possible Riders: 10.000